TorneLeigh/vivaly-platform/MOBILE_APP_GUIDE.md

 3. Select "Add to Home Screen" or "Install"
 4. Tap "Install" to confirm

-### Benefits of PWA:
+### What PWA Gives You:
 - ✅ Works offline
-- ✅ Push notifications
-- ✅ Faster loading
+- ✅ Install from website (not app stores)
 - ✅ Native app-like experience
-- ✅ No app store approval needed
+- ✅ No app store fees or approval
 - ✅ Automatic updates

-- ✅ Works on all devices
+### What PWA DOESN'T Give You:
+- ❌ NOT in App Store or Google Play Store
+- ❌ Users must find your website to install
+- ❌ Limited discoverability

 ---

-## 📱 Option 2: Native Mobile App with React Native
+## 📱 Option 2: Real Native App in App Stores

-If you want a full native app in the App Store and Google Play Store:
+If you want VIVALY in the App Store and Google Play Store:

 ### Technology Stack:
 - **React Native**: Reuse your React knowledge